 Career Services annually recognizes students for outstanding service during their internship.

 In describing her experience, Lindsey said, “This internship experience closely related to my academic studies in the environmental studies program, which introduced me to environmental policy.
 Additionally, laboratory procedures learned in chemistry labs allowed me to better understand the daily activities required by my internship at the IEPA.
 As my focus and interest in the environment centers around biodiversity and restoration, exposure to the IEPA allowed me to build hands-on experience around my classroom learning.
 During this internship, my daily work was in a laboratory setting with several lab associates and chemists.
 Before this internship, I did not have the life experience necessary to be able to approach colleagues in a confident manner to discuss work issues.
 The IEPA internship provided an opportunity to learn the techniques of field sampling.
 I learned how to use a portable GIS tracking system, GEO pro, and instruments to capture water samples.
 Not only did I learn actual techniques and machine operations, but I also gained the knowledge needed to perform the task alone.
 After this internship, I am even more committed to my educational goals in environmental science.
 I now have a better understanding of the importance of environmental policy and of the research performed to monitor the impact society has on the ecosystems around us.”

+Ryan Foley, a junior Environmental Studies major, is interested in getting into environmental consulting after college and would like to start his own company.
 This past summer, he worked as an intern at Pizzo and Associates in Leeland, Illinois.
 Read More

 Research Rookies links students with faculty members to conduct small-scale research projects in their areas of interest.